-- Particularly across the millennial generation (ages between 18 and 34), consumers are cutting back their spending on many material goods, in favour of spending on ‘experiences’.
+- Particularly across the millennial generation (ages between 18 and 34), consumers are cutting back their spending on many material goods, in favour of spending on ‘experiences’ - a richer life over a life of riches.
 The travel industry is well positioned for this change, as a study by American Express found that 85% agreed that spending money on travel is an investment worth making.

 - Travel brands should put experiences and the joy we receive from them at the forefront of their marketing in order to attract this generation of ‘experience seekers’.

 - With more and more people becoming increasingly concerned with experiences rather than material goods, there is the need for unique experiences, rather than standard processes for everyone.

 - With the desire for personalised experiences, big data is the key to allowing brands to offer customised offerings and gives them the ability to track customers’ preferences.

 Including the recipient’s name in an email can increase click through rate by 40%.

 - Research has shown that 85% of people said that customised itineraries are far more appealing than a one size fits all solution.
 Personalised services command a premium, so being personal in your market can add inherent value to your service.